zenorogue/newconformist/README.md

 Newconformist is controlled via command line options.
 See the Makefile for the invocations used to create the sample image.
 The (*) signifies options which should be there but are not implemented yet (they would be rather easy to add).

-`-rectangle <X> <Y>`: prepare a XxY rectangle from mapping.
-The inside will be prepared automatically, so no need to do `cbi`.

-`-circle <R>`: prepare a circle of radius R for mapping.
-We know how to make a circular conformal model, so this is for testing our approximations.
-The inside will be prepared automatically, so no need to do `cbi`.

 `-scale <scale>`: scale the loaded shapes down by the given factor.
 Useful for quick testing.

 `-margin <margin>`: automatically add margins to the loaded shape images.
 When `-scale` is given after `-margin`, the margin is scaled too, otherwise it is not scaled.